GriffGaff/GuesstiT/README.md

-This project makes use of various C# attributes.
-It starts by collecting the user details, prompting them for a confirmation input before initiating the gameplay.
+This project showcases the utilization of various C# attributes to create an interactive number guessing game.
+The game begins by collecting user details and prompting them for confirmation before initiating the gameplay.

 # Table of Contents
 # Features